sauvc/rulebook/rulebook.md

 | 1 | Touching the gate                       |        2       |
 | 2 | Touching the bottom of the pool or wall |        5       |

+There is no penalty for your actuator touching the inner part of the drum during the act of deploying or retrieving during Task 2 and 3.
+However, touching the outer part of the drum or with the vehicle body can incur the same penalty as touching the pool floor.

 ### Examples

 Here are some examples scenarios and how they would be scored.